 For some young carers, school can be a place where they can forget about their caring roles but also somewhere where they feel people may not understand what life is like for them at home.

-At George Spicer, we are aware that some children have these responsibilities and we are here to support them with the help of DAZU, a charity that supports young carers.
-Dazu can provide counselling sessions at school for young carers.
+At George Spicer, we are aware that some children have these responsibilities and we are here to support them.

 We run a regular peer support group for young carers at George Spicer.
 We also have regular drop-in sessions and offer homework support.